 - 1. Install system hardware as described in the individual component installation instructions. - 2.
 Install power and control wiring to all system components, including the controller, in accordance with the iQ Field Wiring Installation Instructions. - 3.
 Perform pre-charge evacuation of field-installed refrigerant lines as described in preceding sections. - 4.
-For iQ Zone systems, first apply 12 volt dc power to the zone control board with the provided AC/DC converter.
-Apply electrical power to the system (including the heat pump).
+Apply electrical power to the system (including the outdoor unit).
 The controller screen display backlight should come on, and the "iQ" splash screen should appear.
 If it does not, trace the 24 vac control power to the "R" terminal on the thermostat.
 CONFIGURATION NEEDED should appear on the top line of the Main Screen (unless the thermostat had been previously used on a similar iQ system). - 5.
 Proceed with System Configuration from the INSTALLER SETTINGS menu (described above).
 On the SYSTEM CONFIGURATION screen verify that the using size (2 ton, 3 ton, or 4 ton) is correct as indicated.
 If the wrong value is shown, the inverter may require re-initialization.
 Contact the service representative of the distributor in this case.

 On the same screen, the entries under COMMUNICATION should be followed by "OK".
 If "CHECK" appears for a communication item, go to the COMMUNICATION STATUS screen (in the SERVICE INFORMATION menu, described above), and view which elements are not communicating.
 Trace and check the three communication wires throughout the system.
-If isolating a communication problem proves to be difficult, it may be useful to disconnect all communication wires except those which link the thermostat and the non-communicating element.
+If isolating a communication problem proves to be difficult, it may be useful to disconnect all communication wires except those which link the thermostat and the noncommunicating element.